gpt-engineer-org/gpt-engineer/README.md

   - `cp -r projects/example/ projects/my-new-project`
 - Fill in the `prompt` file in your new folder
 - `gpt-engineer projects/my-new-project`
-  - (Note, `gpt-engineer --help` lets you see all available options.
-For example `--steps use_feedback` lets you improve/fix code in a project)

 By running gpt-engineer you agree to our [terms](https://github.com/AntonOsika/gpt-engineer/blob/main/TERMS_OF_USE.md).

-**Azure OpenAI Service**

-You'll set your Azure OpenAI KEY 1 or KEY 2 as:
-- `export OPENAI_API_KEY=[your api key]`

-Then you call `gpt-engineer` with your service endpoint `--azure https://aoi-resource-name.openai.azure.com` and set your deployment name (which you created in the Azure AI Studio) as the model name.
-Example: `gpt-engineer --azure https://myairesource.openai.azure.com ./projects/example/ my-gpt4-deployment-name`

 **Results**

 Check the generated files in `projects/my-new-project/workspace`

+**Workflow**

+`gpt-engineer --help` lets you see all available options.

+For example:
+- To improve any existing project, use the flag: `-i`
+- To give feedback to/improve a gpt-engineer generated project, use: `--steps use_feedback`

 **Alternatives**